Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Now, have the caregiver hold the child in a comfortable position, nearly upright.
 Hold the bottle at an angle with just enough tilt for the milk to fill the nipple.
 That way, the baby can control how fast the milk comes.

-If the baby doesn’t want to take the bottle nipple into her mouth, try tickling their mouth with it until their lips part.
+If the baby doesn’t want to take the bottle nipple into the baby’s mouth, try tickling the baby’s mouth with it until their lips part.
 Point the nipple towards the palate.
 It might help if the nipple has a drop of milk on it so that the baby can taste it.